Whitepaper

 22. Conclusion

-The hard part of a public network launch is not inventing new cryptography.
+The hard part of a public-blockchain launch is not inventing new cryptography.
 It is honestly describing the economic primitive the chain is meant to serve, then making sure the code matches the description.
 This whitepaper is intended as the reference for that match.

 Cosmos SDK error codes are namespaced by module name, not globally, so the numeric codes below are module-local.
 Full tables live in x/<module>/types/errors.go.